Investing

 Know Your Risk

-Understanding your tolerance for risk is an important part of investing.
-You need to determine how much of a loss you’re willing to take on any single investment and make sure you never exceed that amount.
-For example, if you can’t stomach a 20% loss, then plan to sell as soon as an investment drops 10% or 15%.
+Understanding your risk tolerance is fundamental to successful investing.
+Determine the maximum loss you can accept on any single investment and never exceed that threshold.
+For example, if a 20% loss is unbearable, plan to sell when an investment drops 10% or 15%.

 Invest Early